fbpx Skip to main content

 Continuing the Legacy

 Today, many engineers honor the legacy of Captain George Pointer, Charles Fisk, and Benjamin Wright.
-As the C&O Canal approaches its 200th anniversary, it requires increased care to remain a safe and beautiful space to recreate and preserve the history of our region.
-National Park Service staff are currently working on engineering projects throughout the park, including stabilizing dam 5, resurfacing the towpath, stabilizing Log Wall, and multiple Georgetown preservation projects.
+As the C&O Canal approaches the 200th anniversary of its groundbreaking, it requires increased care to remain a safe and beautiful space to recreate and preserve the history of our region and our country.
+National Park Service staff are currently working on engineering projects throughout the park, including stabilizing Dam 5, rehabilitating the towpath, stabilizing Log Wall, and multiple Georgetown preservation projects.
 These projects help protect and preserve the structures that the canal’s first engineers worked so hard to build, engraving their stories in the continued history of the park.

 To view current and recently completed projects, visit: https://www.nps.gov/choh/planyourvisit/park-project.htm